Skip to main content

 Can I Appeal My Sentence?

-Judges issue a sentence after a criminal defendant is found guilty.
+Judges issue a sentence at the end of a criminal case if the criminal defendant is found guilty or pleads guilty.
 The sentence is the punishment for a criminal offense.
 If the defendant disagrees with the finding or thinks the sentence was too harsh, they can file an appeal.
-An appeal can be difficult to win so it is important to make sure you understand how to prepare and argue an appeal for the greatest chance of success.

-You have the right to file an appeal but an appeal is not automatic.
+You have the right to file an appeal of your sentence, but an appeal is not automatic.
 There may be a limited amount of time to file a notice of appeal or appeal a criminal sentence.
 If you have questions about an appeal, contact an experienced criminal defense lawyer for help.

 When You Can Appeal Your Sentence

-In most cases, you can file an appeal if you have grounds to file the criminal appeal and you are not barred by time restrictions.
+In most cases, you can file an appeal of your sentence following a criminal conviction.
+You must have grounds to file the criminal appeal, and you must not be barred by time restrictions.
 The court may grant an appeal based on good cause.
 There are several grounds for appeal, including:

 • Abuse of discretion